markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Inline Markup

-Paragraphs behave here like they do in any text editor, with line breaks before and after, the usual.
-Use any of these formatting options within paragraphs and lists:
+Paragraphs, lists, and other strings of text behave here like they do in any text editor, with line breaks before and after, the usual.
+Use any of these formatting options within paragraphs, lists, tables, and so on:

 ### Bold